Our motto is “Soaring Beyond Expectations”

 through social network-like platforms, engage students using email, and

 stream video with computer hardware including desktop computers, iPads

 and SmartBoards.
 Additionally, students set-up Kuder Navigator accounts,

 which is the Alabama Career Planning System that is utilized throughout

 middle and high schools.

 Fine Arts courses have been offered in Visual Arts, Music Appreciation, and Electronic Keyboarding.
-Full year classes are offered in Dance and Choir.
+Full year classes are offered in Band and Choir.
 Dance features boys' tap and tumbling and girls' tap, ballet and jazz.
 Choral features separate boys' and girls' choir classes that combined to form the school's Choral Ensemble, which competes on the regional state circuit.